luizpancini/AeroBeams.jl/docs/src/archUnderFollowerPressure.md

 nothing #hide
 ````

-Let's also plot the initial and final deformed shape of the arch (scale ten-fold), along with the boundary conditions.
-To do that, we simply call the `plot_steady_deformation()` function accordingly.
+Let's also plot the initial and final deformed shape of the arch (scaled ten-fold), along with the boundary conditions.
+To do that, we exploit AeroBeams' built-in visualization capabilities, by simply calling the `plot_steady_deformation()` function accordingly.

 ````@example archUnderFollowerPressure
 deformationPlot = plot_steady_deformation(problem,scale=10,showScale=true,scalePos=[0.5,2.2])